voigtjr/soar-datacollector/README.md

 soar-datacollector (via SML) needs to link to dynamic libraries in the `bin` subfolder of Soar at runtime.
 * If you already have an environment, you will already have dealt with this problem.
-* If you are trying to run the example code in this demo, set the appropriate environment variable for your system in the Run/Debug configuration:
+* If you are trying to run the example code in this demo in Eclipse, set the appropriate environment variable for your system in the Run/Debug configuration:
     * Run -> Run Configurations...
     * DataCollectorExample
     * Environment tab